bifravst/bifravst/docs/firmware/Protocol.md

 the modem-uptime can be reduce and the smaller the total transferred amount if data becomes, the longer will your battery and your data contingent last.

+## MQTT as transport protocol

+Bifravst uses MQTT to connect the device to the cloud provider.

+The MQTT client ID defaults to the IMEI of the modem.

 ## JSON as a data format

 Bifravst uses JSON to represent all transferred data.
 If offers very good